 Where can I find out more?
-All staff, governors and volunteers should read Bush Hill Park Primary School's full Online Safety Policy (link above) for more detail on our approach to online safety and links to other relevant policies (e.g. Safeguarding Policy, Behaviour for Learning Policy, etc).
+All staff, governors and volunteers should read Bush Hill Park Primary School's full Online Safety Policy (link above) for more detail on our approach to online safety and links to other relevant policies (e.g. Safeguarding Policy, Behaviour Policy, etc).

-If you have any questions about this AUP or our approach to online safety, please speak to the Online Safety Lead (helpdesk@bushhillpark.enfield.sch.uk).
+If you have any questions about this AUP or our approach to online safety, please speak to Mr F Singh (helpdesk@bushhillpark.enfield.sch.uk).